geomatics-io/ObjectListView/cs/trunk/docs/recipes.rst

 the IDE, and then call `tlist.GenerateAspectGetters()`.
 This can (should?) handle aspects of arbitrary complexity, like "Parent.HomeAddress.Phone.AreaCode".

+This allows the convience of reflection, but the speed of hand-written `AspectGetters`.

 .. _recipe-treelistview:

 15. How do I use a TreeListView?